Hollywood Coalition of Neighborhood Councils

 *Except for Holidays Explore the options available at Los Angeles Animal Services.

-To understand how you can better protect your pets from coyotes visit:
+To understand how you can better protect your pets from coyotes visit this page.

 Copied at the bottom of this is an LA Times op-ed piece by Ed Boks, entitled, “Wile E. Neighbors: